+TUTORING POLICY - Teacher recommendations for tutoring must be approved by the principal.
 If a person employed by SPCS tutors a student, the tutor is working independently and not as an employee of the school at that time.

-VIDEO/MUSIC USE - Prior approval from the administration is necessary if a teacher plans to use a video in the classroom.
+VIDEO/MUSIC USE - Prior approval from the administration is necessary if a teacher plans to use educational videos longer than 15 minutes or movies in the classroom.
 Copyright and relevance to the curriculum will be considered.
 Parents will be informed of videos to be shown through the individual class newsletters.
 It is the parents' responsibility to inform the teacher in writing if they do not want their children to watch a specific video.
-Music and videos must be appropriate and conform to the Catholic Church's teachings on sexuality, violence and language.
+Music and videos must be appropriate and conform to the Catholic Church's teachings on sexuality, violence, and language.